yaroslavKonyukhov/university-labs/algorithms-and-data-structures/adaptors/README.md

 # Adaptors
-- Adapters are data structures that provide a convenient interface to more general collections.
+- Adaptors are data structures that provide a convenient interface to more general collections.
 They are like a wrapper around existing data structures.
 By limiting the basic data structures, they provide special functionality that is useful in different cases.
 ## Queue
 - Queue (FIFO - First In First Out) - the first added element will be the first to remove.
 Implemented with the help of LinkedList.
 ## Stack